3 tips to help your employees deal with conflict

 If they get defensive, keep going back to A (the “aiming” step) to let them know that your intentions are positive.
 Afterwards, you can discuss what next steps to take.

-To paint the scene, imagine a scenario where you want to have a constructive conversation with someone whose communication style is counter-productive for the team.
+To paint the scene, imagine a scenario where you want to have a constructive conversation with someone whose communication style is counterproductive for the team.
 Here’s an example:

 - A = “Hi [co-worker’s name], we won’t always agree on every issue, but we want you to be an integral part of creating an environment where we can safely and enthusiastically communicate, collaborate, and get s*#t done.”